pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 TL;DR: Use [`hp_read_swf` if you know what you're doing](#hp_read_swf) or want more wait-free speed holes.
 Otherwise, [`hp_read_movs_spec` is an all-around solid option on `x86` and `amd64`](#hp_read_movs_spec), and still wait-free.

 P.S., [Travis Downs](https://travisdowns.github.io/) notes that mem-mem `PUSH` might be an alternative to `MOVSQ`, but that requires either pointing `RSP` to arbitrary memory, or allocating hazard pointers on the stack (which isn't necessarily a bad idea).
 Another idea worthy of investigation!

+<small>Thank you, Travis, for deciphering and validating a much rougher draft when the preprint dropped, and Paul, for helping me clarify this last iteration.</small>

 <p><hr style="width: 50%"></p>